Creating a report

 Step 1: Defining the Area

-The first option allows you to draw the area manually by using the drawing tools available in the user interface.
-To do this, find the geographical location you wish to analyze (for example, Amsterdam) and use any of the drawing tools to outline the area.
-Every geometry you draw is represented as a region that you can choose to rename for easier relation with the results.
-This is mostly beneficial if there are multiple areas drawn on the map.
-Region names can be defined only before requesting the report.
+First, you can draw the area manually.
+Find the location you want to analyze (for example, Amsterdam) and use the drawing tools to outline the area.
+Each geometry you draw is a region.
+You can rename regions for easier identification in the results, which is especially helpful when you have multiple areas.
+You can only define region names before requesting the report.

-The second option allows you to upload your own geometry in the form of a GeoJSON file.
-If you have such a file, you can use the Upload GeoJSON option to import it from your device, which will automatically add the area to the map based on your file configuration.
-Region names will be automatically adjusted if the file provides the name property for every Geometry feature.
+Second, you can upload a GeoJSON file.
+Use the Upload GeoJSON option to import the file from your device.
+The area is automatically added to the map based on your file's configuration.
+Region names are automatically adjusted if the file provides the name property for each geometry feature.

 Step 2: Selecting the Date Range

-This part is related to the actual timeframe of the data you want to retrieve.
-Using a simple date range selector, you need to define the start date and end date.
+Select the timeframe for the data you want to retrieve.
+Use the date range selector to define the start and end dates.

-The default configuration will include whole days in your analysis, but it is also possible to focus only on specific hours of the day by enabling the Only selected hours toggle below the date range selector.
-If you wish to perform a more detailed, hour-oriented analysis, this is the optimal option.
-It also functions based on a multi-choice mechanism, meaning you can select different hours of the day simultaneously, which will aggregate your results based on those hours only.
-Limiting the hours in your report does not lower the tokens consumption, as 1 token represents 24 hours within 1 day.
-To optimize your token consumption, we recommend choosing the whole day of data, and do further analysis through the possibility of CSV data export.
+The default configuration includes whole days in your analysis, but you can also focus on specific hours by enabling the Only selected hours toggle.
+This is the optimal option for a more detailed, hour-oriented analysis.
+It uses a multi-choice mechanism, meaning you can select different hours of the day simultaneously to aggregate your results.
+Limiting the hours in your report does not lower token consumption, as one token represents 24 hours within one day.
+To optimize token consumption, we recommend choosing the whole day of data and performing further analysis through the CSV data export.

 Step 3: Additional Report Configuration

-The second option is filtering specific data points, located under the Only selected data toggle, which allows you to select which information you would like to include in your report.
-Depending on your needs, you can disable any data point that you are not interested in.
+Second, you can filter specific data points.
+The Only selected data toggle allows you to select which information to include in your report.
+You can disable any data point that you are not interested in.

-Once all parameters are set, you will see the cost (of tokens) of your desired report.
-If there are sufficient tokens in your account, you can proceed with Generate Report.
-This will request the analysis to be processed by the backend systems, making it ready for review.
-The processing time for report calculation depends on the size and complexity of the actual report, but in most cases, it's a matter of seconds and shouldn't take longer than a few minutes to receive the results.
+Once all parameters are set, you will see the token cost of your report.
+If you have sufficient tokens, you can select Generate Report.
+The backend systems will process the analysis and it will be ready for review.
+The processing time depends on the report's size and complexity, but it usually takes only a few seconds to a few minutes.